Fan Fic / FateBlack Reflection

 - Blood Knight: Both Lancer and Ichigo show their tendencies during their intense rematch.
 Rider is also this, albeit to a lesser extent.

 - Chekhov's Skill: Rider dreams about Ichigo's fight with Kenpachi in Soul Society through the Command Seal link.
 The next night, Ichigo displays the ability to handle Berserker easily, to the wonderment of everyone else there.
-Rider recalls the dream and realizes that the reason Ichigo can fight Berserker so well is because he has experience fighting opponents with overwhelming power and no strategy.
+Rider recalls the dream and realizes that the reason Ichigo can fight Berserker so well is because he has experience fighting opponents who have overwhelming power and no strategy.

 - Cute and Psycho: Illya, as usual.

 - Didn't See That Coming: When Lancer and Bazett have their reunion, they manage to keep Kirei from understanding what they are talking about simply by speaking in Gaelic, a language Kotomine doesn't know.
 He's actually impressed that they managed to outwit him so simply.